List of RWBY episodes: Volume 9 (2023)

-The ninth volume premiered on February 18, 2023, following a delay from a presumed late 2021 date, originally due to continued production slowdown amid the ongoing pandemic, in addition to production of the crossover film Justice League x RWBY: Super Heroes & Huntsmen.
+The ninth volume premiered on February 18, 2023 and concluded on April 22, following a delay from a presumed late 2021 date, originally due to continued production slowdown amid the ongoing pandemic, in addition to production of the crossover film Justice League x RWBY: Super Heroes & Huntsmen.

 The volume is the first to be released exclusively on Crunchyroll.
-Following a one-year period of exclusivity, it was released on the Rooster Teeth website on March 30, 2024.
+Following a one-year period of exclusivity, it was released on the Rooster Teeth website on March 30, 2024, alongside a bonus animatic video detailing a scrapped final episode.
+Due to the closure of Rooster Teeth a month and a half later on May 15, it is the final volume to be produced by the company.